 The Connecticut State Department of Public Health provided funding to the Connecticut Alliance to End Sexual Violence to develop a toolkit for healthcare providers about supporting patients who are victims/survivors of sexual violence.
-Because sexual violence and related trauma impact physical, mental, and sexual health it is critical that healthcare providers have the tools they need to provide the best health care and resources to their patients who have experienced sexual violence.
+Because sexual violence and related trauma impact physical, mental, and sexual health, healthcare providers must have the tools they need to provide the best health care and resources to their patients who have experienced sexual violence.
 This toolkit provides an overview of sexual violence and how it affects short and long-term health and well-being and ideas for how healthcare providers can build their confidence and capacity to have difficult conversations about sexual violence with patients.

-• Brochures that let patients know that their provider is a safe person to discuss their experiences of sexual violence with and why it is helpful to disclose this information AND provide suggestions for how to begin the conversation with their provider
+- Brochures that let patients know that their provider is a safe person to discuss their experiences of sexual violence with, why it is helpful to disclose this information, and suggestions for how to begin the conversation with their provider

-• Wearable supportive messaging, such as pins and stethoscope ID badges, to let survivors know their health care provider is a safe person to disclose sexual trauma to.
+- Wearable supportive messaging, such as enamel pins and stethoscope badges, to let survivors know their healthcare provider is a safe person to disclose sexual trauma to

 Request a toolkit by filling out our form.